TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem start cluster-name
 ```
 !!!
 Note
-	The `start` command (or `launch` command with `--resume` option) ignores the `--locators`, `--leads`, or `--stores` options, and launches the SnappyData cluster on existing instances.
+	The `start` command, or `launch` command with `--resume` option, ignores the `--locators`, `--leads`, or `--stores` options and launches the SnappyData cluster on existing instances.
-	The configuration options, however, are read if they are provided, overriding those provided when the cluster was launched/started previously.
+	However, if the configuration options are provided, they are read and processed, thus overriding their values that were provided when the cluster was launched or started previously.

 <a id="ec2addservertocluster"></a>
 #### Adding Servers to the Cluster

 This is not yet supported using the script.
-You may have to manually launch an instance with `(cluster-name)-stores` group, and then use `launch` command with the `--resume` option.
+You must manually launch an instance with `(cluster-name)-stores` group and
+then use `launch` command with the `--resume` option.

 <a id="ec2listmember"></a>
 #### Listing Members of the Cluster